lupyuen/lupyuen.github.io/src/spi.md

 # Port BL602 SPI HAL to other Operating Systems

 _BL602 SPI HAL runs on FreeRTOS today.
-Will the SPI HAL run on other Embedded Operating Systems?_
+Will the SPI HAL run on other Embedded Operating Systems?
+Like Mynewt, RIOT, Zephyr, ..._

-TODO

-We may port the SPI HAL to other operating systems by emulating a few FreeRTOS functions for Event Groups.
+We may port the BL602 SPI HAL to other operating systems by __emulating these FreeRTOS functions for Event Groups__...

-1.  `xEventGroupCreate`: Create the Event Group for DMA Interrupt Handler to notify Foreground Task
+1.  `xEventGroupCreate`: Create an Event Group

+    (Used by the DMA Interrupt Handlers to notify the Foreground Task)

 1.  `xEventGroupClearBits`: Clear the Event Group

+    (Called by the Foreground Task)

 1.  `xEventGroupWaitBits`: Wait for Event Group

+    (Called by the Foreground Task)

 1.  `xEventGroupSetBitsFromISR`: Notify the Event Group

-1.  `portYIELD_FROM_ISR`: TODO
+    (Called by the DMA Interrupt Handlers)

+1.  `portYIELD_FROM_ISR`: Wakes up the Foreground Task that's waiting for the Event Group.

+    (Called by the DMA Interrupt Handlers)

+We also need to __emulate these FreeRTOS heap memory functions__, which are similar to `malloc` and `free`...

-1.  `pvPortMalloc`: Allocate DMA Linked List via FreeRTOS
+1.  `pvPortMalloc`: Allocate heap memory

+    (For creating the DMA Linked List)

-1.  `vPortFree`: Free the allocated data
+1.  `vPortFree`: Free the allocated heap memory

 The usage of these functions is explained in the Appendix.